google/playhvz/README.md

 1. In Firebase, open the web config and have these values ready to copy into the config.json file
 1. In your project make a new web/config.json file, similar to the examples in web/config_.json and copy over the values
 1. Run `./node_modules/firebase-tools/bin/firebase use --add ` ...your project...

+(If this command fails with an "Invalid project selection" error, then run ./node_modules/firebase-tools/bin/firebase login to make sure you are logged in using the right account.)

 1. Restart your development environment and visit [`localhost:5000/?bridge=remote`](localhost:5000/?bridge=remote)

 |Fake Users|